 Matt Iantosca is a Managing Partner at Gerber Kawasaki Wealth and Investment Management.
 He isn't a traditional number cruncher.
 He rarely uses a financial calculator – not because he doesn't want to – but because he doesn't need to.
-Punching numbers in by hand is a just a waste of time when Matt can calculate them faster in his head.
+Punching numbers in by hand is just a waste of time when Matt can calculate them faster in his head.
 Matt's gift for numbers dates back to his elementary school days when he regularly won "mental math" contests.
 He utilizes this quick wit and mathematical talent to generate efficient outcomes for his clients.

-Given his unique, first-hand experience in the industry, Matt also works with professional gamers to ensure that they–like him–invest their winnings instead of squandering them.
-And for many gamers, who are generally in their teens and twenties, financial discipline can be a real challenge.
+Given his unique, first-hand experience in the industry, Matt also works with professional gamers to ensure that they, like him, invest their winnings instead of squandering them.
+Gamers are generally in their teens and twenties when financial discipline can be a real challenge.
 Matt observes, "It's great when you're making good money as a gamer, but I'm there to make sure they also have a financial plan."

-When Matt isn't advocating for his clients, he loves travelling to far-flung spots around the globe.
+When Matt isn't advocating for his clients, he loves traveling to far-flung spots around the globe.
 He loves animals and gives to environmental charities.
-Matt lives in Playa Vista with his wife, their toddler daughter and a rambunctious Golden Retriever named Toby.
+Matt lives in Playa Vista with his wife, their toddler daughter, and a rambunctious Golden Retriever named Toby.

-Matt completed his undergraduate degree in Business Administration at Loyola Marymount University, and also received a certificate in Personal Financial Planning from Boston University and is a Certified Financial Planner™ professional.
-"In 2017 and 2018, Matt was recognized by Forbes and Shook research as one of America's Top Next-Gen Wealth Advisors and was also recognized as a Next-Gen Best-In-State wealth advisor in 2019".
+Matt completed his undergraduate degree in Business Administration at Loyola Marymount University, and received a certificate in Personal Financial Planning from Boston University; he is a Certified Financial Planner™ professional.
+"In 2017 and 2018, Matt was recognized by Forbes and Shook research as one of America's Top Next-Gen Wealth Advisors and was also recognized as a Next-Gen Best-In-State wealth advisor in 2019."

 |CA Insurance Lic:||#0G39555|